FracturedPlane/RLSimulationEnvironments/README.md

 ##Dependancies:

- 1. pip3 install --user pybullet
+ 1. pip3 install --user pybullet==2.4.6
+Versions after this one may not work for Ubuntu 16.04

 ## Install